Fin’s Recovery Journey

 Straighforward birth and first months of life spent as a happy baby

-For the first few months Hamilton was a very low maintenance baby as he slept pretty much all the time and was no trouble at all.
+For the first few months Fin was a very low maintenance baby as he slept pretty much all the time and was no trouble at all.
 He was developing normally, and my only concern was his very flat and odd shaped head.
 This worried me a lot.
 However, the doctor assured me that it would not affect his brain development in any way, so I trusted him that it was just an aesthetic problem and that it would resolve itself naturally over time.

 Troubles started at 6 months of age: gut pain, waking up screaming, infections… but still sociable and typical